jmayer913/JMayer-Data-Library/README.md

 if (operationResult.IsSuccessStatusCode)
 {
    //Do something on successful deletion.
 }
+else if (operationResult.IsSuccessStatusCode is false && operationResult.ProblemDetails is not null) {
+   //Display an error message returned by the server.
+}
 ```
 This will send a DELETE HTTP request to the web API.
 The Uri will be formatted as {BaseAddress}/api/{TypeName}/{Integer64ID} or {BaseAddress}/api/{TypeName}/{StringID} and the TypeName would be Account in our example.